rieckpil/progmot/content/post/writing-a-book-remotely.md

 In a true Lean Startup / MVP fashion, this signup form also acted as a preliminary litmus test to see how many developers are interested in bringing this book over the finish line.

-Before releasing the first version, we had to finalize our eBook title and find a logo and a cover.
+Before releasing the first version, we had to finalize our ebook title and find a logo and a cover.

 As the book is all about getting ready for the cloud and effectively deploying applications to production in the cloud, the icon of a launching rocket seemed suitable.
 We started with the placeholder project name `aws101`.
 However, as this was clearly violating the trademarks of AWS, we had to find another name.